jemmy512/book-notes/linux/linux-proc.md

         scaled_delta_exec = dl_scaled_delta_exec(rq, dl_se, delta_exec) {
             s64 scaled_delta_exec;

-            /* For tasks that participate in GRUB, we implement GRUB-PA: the
+            /* For tasks that participate in GRUB, we implement
+            * GRUB-PA(Greedy Reclamation of Unused Bandwidth - Power-Aware): the
             * spare reclaimed bandwidth is used to clock down frequency.
             *
             * For the others, we still need to scale reservation parameters